ExitoLab/jenkins/README.md

-# AWS EKS Practice
+# Jenkins running on EC2 Instance

 ## Introduction

-Jenkins
+Installed jenkins running on EC2 instance

-## Run command after provision EKS
+## The following softwares are running on the ec2 instance
 1. Installed Jenkins
 2. Install Docker
 3. Install nagios